halfviking101/direct-mmt-digest/README.md

 - After that, it will ask for the URL of hotel from MMT website.

 The script will now scrape content from the MMT url, fetch the hotel details from Treebo, send a prompt to Gemini with the data and generate a markdown report to be emailed.

+### Using Docker

+- Make sure you have the `GEMINI_API_KEY` and `COURIER_API_KEY` in your directory.
+- Run `docker build -t scraper-image .` to build the docker image.
+- `docker run --rm --name myscraper scraper-image python test_scraping.py` to test the scraping script.
+- `docker run --rm --name myscraper scraper-image python actions.py advik.singhania@hotelsuperhero.com` to run the gemini + mailing script.
+- After any code changes, make sure to build the docker image again.